Elcapitanoe/Komodo-Build-Prop/README.md

 - Use this at your own risk, it may lead to data loss or system instability.
 - **Strongly recommended to perform a full backup** before proceeding.

-## How It Works

-The `props` modules in this repository are generated using the configuration logic provided by [@0x11DFE](https://github.com/0x11DFE)
-To ensure full transparency, the original source code has been added to this repository as a Git submodule under the folder `source-code`.

 ## Credits & Support